Published June 23, 2026

 So we need a pepper that’s somewhere between those two—something that’s easy to grow and flavorful without packing the heat.
 Enter the shishito pepper.
 Shishitos have a nice, sweet flavor, and each plant produces tons of them.

 These little peppers from Japan are typically not very spicy at all.
 Nine out of ten shishito peppers range from 50 to 200 Scoville heat units, which is about 160 times milder than the hottest jalapeño and 12.5 times milder than even the least hot one.
-With every harvest, however, there can be one rogue shishito that measures as high as 1,000 Scoville heat units, thought that's still considerably less hot than a jalapeño.
+With every harvest, however, there can be one rogue shishito that measures as high as 1,000 Scoville heat units, though that's still considerably less hot than a jalapeño.

 So, you're taking a bit of a gamble that you'll bite into a random spicy shishito pepper that you've grown, but it's a pretty low-risk gamble.